PCO Air Purifier Technology

 Air purification is becoming an essential step in taking care of our health.
 PCO air purifier are – by far – the most effective technology to fight indoor air pollution.

-The application of photocatalytic oxidation in the processes of cleaning both air and water is an exciting and recently discovered technology.
+The application of photocatalytic oxidation in the processes of cleaning both air (PCO Air Purifier) and water is an exciting and recently discovered technology.
 This new technique is at the core of the wave of novel air purification devices commercialized by several different companies in recent years.
 All these technologies have a few similarities, as they mostly “process” pollutants on a photoreactive surface that utilizes photons of light to initiate a reaction which oxidizes and destroys organic pollutants in the air.

 Photoreactor air purifiers perform, typically, a form of Photocatalytic Oxidation (PCO).